出版:Berg Insight(ベルグインサイト社) 出版年月:2022年11月

 5.12.2 Metering regulatory environment

-5.12.3 Technical standardisation of smart meters
+5.12.3 Technical standardization of smart meters

 5.12.4 Smart metering market developments